ljeanette15/cs375-p5-ateam/README.md

 ## Read Messages

 To read a message, use the imap.read_message() function.
 The correct message number should be passed as an argument.
 This function fetches the body of the message and displays only the text without the server response tag or flags.

+## Delete Messages

+To delete messages, use the imap.delete_messagge() function.
+The correct message number should be passed as an argument.
+This function sets the deleted flag for the given message, then deletes that message.

 ## Logout